Here’s the skinny:

 Anyone who does not get into the weekend during the lottery will be transferred to the waitlist (ranked in order by lottery numbers).
 The waitlist will then be opened for others to join the end of the line in a FCFS system.

 People on the waitlist will NOT be required to pay any fees until they accept an offered slot.
-If/when you get in, you will have 7 days to pay your selected fee.
+If/when you get in, you will have a limited time to pay your selected fee.
 If the full balance is not received before the deadline, you will forfeit your slot to the next person on the waitlist.

-If you sign up during the registration period (June 1st-20th), don’t get in during the lottery, and end up not attending YDW even if offered a spot from the waitlist; then you will get preference during the next year’s lottery.
-If this happens to you twice in a row, the 3rd year you will get in automatically.
+If you sign up during the registration period (May 5th – 30th), don’t get in during the lottery, and end up not attending YDW (even if offered a spot from the waitlist), then you will get preference during the next year’s lottery.
+If this happens to you twice in a row, the third year you will get in automatically.

 We understand that cancellations are often the result of extenuating circumstances so please contact us if you feel you deserve an exception to the following guidelines.
 We are humans.
 We’ll work with ya.

-If you cancel between August 16th and September 5th, you will receive a refund minus $70 (half of the at-cost price).
+If you cancel between July 24th and August 26th, you will receive a refund minus $70 (half of the at-cost price).

-If you cancel on or after September 6th, you will only receive a refund of any money above the at-cost amount of $145.
+If you cancel on or after August 27th, you will only receive a refund of any money above the at-cost amount of $145.
 In other words, if you paid $105 to attend, we will keep your entire registration fee, but if you paid $300, we will only keep $145.
-This is to account for the generosity of those individuals willing to pay more as sponsors.

 Please note that your registration is not transferable; if you cancel we will assign your slot to the next person on the waitlist.
 If you know you will not be able to attend, please cancel your registration early.
 This allows us to let people off the waitlist sooner and more people who need time to plan their travel will be able to attend!